kin-cheung/aos_notes/lectures/4_shared_memory.md

 The total amount of communication needed is similar between the two: O(logN).
 All of the communication, because it is split up, could possibly be done in parallel.
 The tournament barrier also works if the machine isn't a shared memory multiprocessor, because basically all we are doing is **message-passing**.

 Let's make a comparison of tournament to MCS.
 The tournament is only going to be able to represent a tournament between two processors.
 This means that it **cannot exploit the spatial locality** that exists in the caches (multiple spin variables exist in the same cache line).
+The edge that it has over MCS is that since it only involves message passing, it can work on clusters as well as shared memory systems.

 ### Dissemination Barrier